EQEmu/eqemu-docs-v2/docs/categories/installation/ground-up-linux-install.md

 # Ground Up Linux Install

-{% hint style="info" %}
+!!! info
       It is recommended to use the [**Linux-Server install**](server-installation-linux.md)** **in nearly all cases, this is for advanced users/developers.
 Note the Linux-Server install above DOES include source code building, so it can do all steps below.
-{% endhint %}

 ubuntu apt-get install requirements. (you can refer to [https://github.com/EQEmu/Server/blob/master/utils/scripts/linux_installer/install.sh#L91](https://github.com/EQEmu/Server/blob/master/utils/scripts/linux_installer/install.sh#L91)) for other environment installs